Parallel Painting

 Wildomar Cabinet Refinishing with Italian 2K Polyurethane

 Beautiful cabinets that last.
-Italian 2K spray finishes, HEPA-filtered spray environment, and Tyler on every job.
+Italian 2K spray finishes, sealed containment, and Tyler on every job.
 Serving Wildomar and surrounding areas.

 Why do Wildomar homeowners choose Parallel Painting for cabinet refinishing?